Brampton, North East Derbyshire: Prehistory to medieval, manors and early economy

-Industrial Revolution onwards
+Industrial Revolution to present day

 From the latter half of the 18th century with the arrival of the Industrial Revolution, businesses began to build on the banks of the River Hipper close to Chesterfield.
 Local raw materials being readily available including coal, iron, clay and a supply of water providing good conditions for development.
 With the improvement in transport including two roads through the parish improved by various turnpike trusts, the road from Chesterfield through Old Brampton to Peak Forest and from Eastmoor to Wardlow both being tolled in 1759, along with the Chesterfield Canal opening in 1777, this greatly facilitated the movement of goods locally.
 By the end of the 18th century a number of industries had been started, with two potteries in Upper Moor and another on the Walton side of the Hipper.
 An iron foundry started by John Smith of Sheffield in 1775 prospered and this expanded to become the Griffin Works.
 Army requirements during the Napoleonic Wars kept the foundry flourishing into the early 1800s.
 Although the foundry did not survive the post War slump and was sold in the 1830s, a smaller foundry was established in 1827.

 Once the Griffin Works was closed, a candle wick and tape factory was begun at Brampton Moor.
 Expansion continued into the later 19th century, with the site eventually becoming known as Bump Mill, several new potteries were opened with as many as twelve operating at one time during the 19th century.
 Other new concerns included tobacco manufacturing, woollen cloth production, bobbin making, brewing pillbox making and lint manufacture, the last two owned by the Robinson family, who steadily expanded their business on the Wheatbridge site adjacent to the former Griffin Works and eventually absorbed the Bump Mill site and business.
 This growth required a need for a good supply of drinking water, and the Linacre Reservoirs were built in 1855–1904.
 Cutthorpe Colliery also known as Ingmanthorpe Colliery was established in 1884 close to Four Lane Ends, although it was outside the parish at the time, it closed in 1924.